 Meghan has been dancing since the age of four, training in all dance forms.
 She has participated in the Royal Academy of Dancing ballet exams achieving honours.
 Meghan has had numerous successes at dance competitions in Canada and the United States.
 She has competed at national level competitions in New York City, Las Vegas, Tennessee and Ontario.
 Meghan has always been a dedicated and passionate dancer, and now she shares her passion with her students.
 She is a Wilfrid Laurier University graduate, and enjoyed being involved with the Wilfrid Laurier Competitive Dance Team during her time at Laurier.
 The best part of teaching for Meghan is to be able to inspire young dancers and help them achieve their goals and dreams.

-Jackie Titus has worked at Let’s Dance Ltd. for the past year in the position of ballet teacher and choreographer.
+Jackie Titus has worked at Let’s Dance Ltd. in the position of ballet teacher and choreographer.
 Before this she was employed at Studio Dance Pointe in St. Thomas for six years.
 During that time she prepared students for ballet exams and choreographed dances for recital and competition.
 Her dances have been well received at competition earning several special and overall.
 She became interested in becoming a ballet teacher and choreographer when she was in high school and spent many hours in a London studio assisting teaching in all levels of ballet.
 She has continued to further her dance education by attending workshops offered by the National Ballet School and the Royal Academy of Dance.
 In 1996 she became a certified ballet teacher after successfully passing the Royal Academy of Dance Teachers Exam.

 In 1994 she graduated from the University of Western Ontario with a Bachelor of Arts degree in psychology with a minor in dance.
 In 2010, Jackie graduated from Althouse College with a Bachelor of Education and is currently employed by the Thames Valley District School Board as an occasional teacher.
 She is married and has two girls who love to dance as well.
 She recently relocated to the New Hamburg area where she became part of the Let’s Dance Family.
 When not teaching (school or ballet) Jackie enjoys volunteering at elementary schools helping students with their reading and writing.
 As well she has helped many of the schools and teachers by choreographing dance routines for gym classes and the schools dance fests.